magento/devdocs/guides/v2.2/contributor-guide/contributing_dod.md

 ## Tests

-### Understanding Black, White, and Grey tests
+### Understanding Black, White, and Gray tests

 - A blackbox test doesn't have any knowledge of how the subject of the test is built.
 - A whitebox has knowledge of how the subject of the test is built.
 The test logic is usually coupled to the implementation and will typically be sensitive to changes.
-- A greybox is similar to blackbox testing where the test isn't directly coupled to the subject's implementation but the test cases may be designed in a way to assert sensitive portions of the implementation will work correctly.
+- A graybox is similar to blackbox testing where the test isn't directly coupled to the subject's implementation but the test cases may be designed in a way to assert sensitive portions of the implementation will work correctly.

 For example: